 The climate is moderate year round.
 Temperatures rarely reach higher than 70 degrees Fahrenheit (21 degrees Celsius) or lower than 45 degrees Fahrenheit (10 degrees Celsius).

 What are your minimum requirements for admission to the University of San Francisco?

-There are no minimum requirements for admission to the University of San Francisco; admission is based on all components of the admission application.
+There are no minimum academic requirements for admission to the University of San Francisco; admission is based on all components of the undergraduate application.
 We welcome applications from students who are qualified to achieve the University's educational goals.
-The average grade point average for freshmen admitted to the University in Fall 2010 was 3.59.
-The average combined SAT test score was 1158 (critical reading and math only).
+The average weighted grade point average for freshmen attending to the University in Fall 2012 was 3.59.
+The average combined SAT test score was 1150 (critical reading and math only).
 The average ACT composite test score was a 25.

 Should I take the SAT or the ACT?

 We will accept either test score.
 We consider the highest scores from any test date.